D-Pow/mock-requests/ReadMe.md

 Use of this plugin will automatically transpile your code (according to your previously-defined JS/TS rules) and activate mocks based on the boolean of whether or not mocks should be activated.

 If the boolean condition resolves to `false`, then nothing will be added to your build output, keeping mock files out of the final production code.
-Overall, this means you don't have to add the `import ../mocks/MockConfig` line from the previous example in your main app entry file.
+Overall, this means you don't have to add the `import ../mocks/MockConfig` line from the previous example in your main app entry file, rather you can toggle mocking via the CLI.

 <a name="custom-instructions"></a>
 ### Custom instructions